asonolet/mefikit/src/umesh/README.md

 ### 👁️ `UMeshView<'a>` – Read-Only Mesh View

 `UMeshView` is a **zero-copy, non-owning** view over existing mesh data.
-It holds references (slices or `ndarray::ArrayView`) to memory that is managed elsewhere (e.g., passed from a C/C++/Python array).
+It holds references (slices or `ndarray::ArrayView`) to continuous memory block that is managed elsewhere (e.g., passed from a C/C++/Python array).

 This is ideal for:
-- Temporary views
 - Foreign function interface (FFI)
 - Avoiding unnecessary copies when no modification is needed